gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Here we give an overview on the parallelization and acceleration schemes employed by |Gromacs|.
-The aim is to provide an understanding of the underlying mechanisms that make |Gromacs| one of the fastest molecular dynamics packages.
+The aim is to provide an understanding of the underlying mechanisms that make |Gromacs| one of the fastest molecular dynamics simulation packages.
 The information presented should help choosing appropriate parallelization options, run configuration, as well as acceleration options to achieve optimal simulation performance.